Mario Maskareli: Biography

 Maskareli graduated from the Academy of Fine Arts in Belgrade, Department of Painting in 1951, with Professor Nedeljko Gvozdenović.
 In 1951 he attended a specialized course in graphic art with Professor Boško Karanović.
 He spent the academic year 1950/51 teaching at the Applied Arts School in Herceg-Novi.

 He was the member of the following groups: Samostalni (The Independent), Beogradska grupa (Belgrade Group) and Lada.
 He went on study tours to Greece, Italy, France, Belgium and Netherlands.

 He exhibited for the first time in 1948.
 During his artistic career, he was engaged in painting, and graphic art, illustration, scenography, interior design and organization of cultural events.

 He won several prizes and awards, among which are the Prize for Painting at the 5th October Salon in Belgrade (1961), the Golden Pen of Belgrade for the illustration of poetry (1973) and the First Prize for Painting at the 14th Winter Salon at Herceg-Novi (1981).

 His works can be found in the Museum of Contemporary Art in Belgrade, The Gallery of Fine Arts – Gift Collection of Rajko Mamuzić in Novi Sad, the National Museum of Montenegro at Cetinje and other collections both at home and abroad.
 He lived and worked in Belgrade and Prčanj.

 Painter Bruno Mascarelli is his paternal half-brother.

-His niece is the Opera singer and architect Vera Ćirković.
+The opera singer and architect Vera Ćirković is his niece.